vsalter/Taxi-Project/README.md

 # Project-2: Taxi

 ## Project Information
 This project was apart of my Software Engineering Immersive course at General Assembly.
-The objective was to create a JavaScript game that met the following requirements:
+The objective was to create a Node/Express/MongoDB app that met the following requirements:

  1. Have at least 2 data entities (data resources) in addition to the User Model.
  2. Use OAuth authentication.